garydoranjr/misvm/README.md

 Contents
 --------

-The MISVM package currently implements the following support vector machine (SVM) approaches for the multiple-instance (MI) learning framework:
+The MISVM package currently implements the following algorithms:

 ### SIL
 Single-Instance Learning (SIL) is a "naive" approach that assigns each instance